10 Ways to Make Your Rental Listings More Competitive

 RENTCafé reported that 75% of renters are interested in recycling options and 65% care about sustainability and green initiatives.
 As such, advertising that your properties offer recycling and/or eco-friendly appliances can be a simple way to make your rental listings more competitive.

-With listing sites constantly flooded with new rentals, your listings must be competitive in order to stand out.
+With listing sites constantly flooded with new rentals, your rental property listings must be competitive in order to stand out.
 With these tips, you should have no problem successfully creating competitive rental listings.